-“The American Artist” is a biographical docu-drama about George Caleb Bingham.
+“The American Artist” is an Emmy Award-winning biographical docu-drama about George Caleb Bingham.
 His childhood was spent in the American frontier along the Missouri River.
 A self-taught painter, his natural talent, relentless ambition, and strategic friendships propelled him into the world of politics.
 He was a successful artist, politician, and family man … but it all fell apart.
 His home, family, career, and life’s work were all but lost as the American Civil War split his world in two.
 A century after his death, George Caleb Bingham’s work was not only rediscovered, it is celebrated as a National Treasure.
 His paintings, his politics, his life are a testament to his perseverance, ingenuity, and unwavering determination.
 An America, long since forgotten, is preserved through his life’s work.

 “I shall be content to pursue a quiet painter's life